gndclouds/v5/_projects/ohdotzero/ohdotzero.md

 # Pico-Grids
-We think one soulutiuon could be to make a _plug-n-play_ style unit for new construciton buildings which combind all the utilites into one and help save waste enerfy.
+The Core can be thought of as a plug-n-play style device.
+Just connect all the appliances and utilities in your existing home, and we will manage all the input and output to the city grids.

 ![Example Modal of Core](https://d2w9rnfcy7mm78.cloudfront.net/7629879/original_031440438bd1eeb41a8c2a7b4326f3dd.png?1591885999?bc=0)

-This however may need to be simplified to fixfture connections if its to be used more tradational home architerxtures.

 # What can we make today?